scottishgovernment/resources.mygov.scot/_services/digital-transformation-service.md

 ## About DTS

-DTS was established in August 2015 and has worked with organisations across the Central Government sector including…
+DTS was established in August 2015 and has worked with organisations across the Central Government sector.

 It has offices in Edinburgh, Glasgow and Dundee.